Enyo

+Enyo is also the name of one of the Graeae, one of three grey-haired sisters who share an eye and a tooth.

 Description

-Enyo is called the "sister of War" by Quintus Smyrnaeus, in a role closely resembling that of Eris, the embodiment of strife and discord, with Homer, in particular, representing the two as the same.
+Enyo is called the "sister of War" (in Greek Polemos) by Quintus Smyrnaeus, in a role closely resembling that of Eris, the embodiment of strife and discord, with Homer, in particular, representing the two as the same.
 In some myths, she is identified as the mother of the war god Enyalius as well, and in these myths, Ares is indicated as the father, however, the masculine name Enyalius or Enyalios also may be used as a title for Ares.

-In Hesiod's Theogony (270–273), Enyo also was the name of one of the Graeae, three sisters who shared one eye and one tooth among them; the other sisters were Deino ("Dread") and Pemphredo ("Alarm").

 As goddess of war, Enyo is responsible for orchestrating the destruction of cities, often accompanying Ares into battle.
 She is depicted as "supreme in war".
 She is so delighted in warfare that she even refused to take sides in the battle between Zeus and the monster Typhon:

 Eris (Strife) was Typhon's escort in the mellee, Nike (Victory) led Zeus into battle… impartial Enyo held equal balance between the two sides, between Zeus and Typhon, while the thunderbolts with booming shots revel like dancers in the sky.

 Enyo was involved in the war of the Seven against Thebes, and in Dionysus's war with the Indians as well.
 During the fall of Troy, Enyo inflicted terror and bloodshed in the war, along with Eris ("Strife"), Phobos ("Fear"), and Deimos ("Dread"), the latter two being sons of Ares.
 She, Eris, and the two sons of Ares are depicted on the shield of Achilles.